Cadillac V series: Vsport

 For the 2016 model year, the trim was rebranded as V-Sport.
 The V-Sport trim designation was discontinued with the CTS and XTS sedan phase-outs in 2019 and 2020, respectively.

 CTS-V

 The CTS-V was powered by a supercharged version of the Corvette (C7) 6.2-liter LT4 V8 engine found on the Z06.
-It generated 640 hp, 10 hp less than the Z06, making the third-generation CTS-V the most powerful Cadillac ever produced to date, and 630 lbft.
+It generated 640 hp, 10 hp less than the Z06, making the third-generation CTS-V the most powerful Cadillac ever produced up until 2022 with the release of the CT5-V Blackwing, and 630 lbft.
 Weighing 4145 lbs, the CTS-V equipped with an 8-speed automatic transmission was able to do 0-60 mph at 3.6 seconds.
 The top speed is 200 mph, earning the third-generation CTS-V the unofficial nickname four-door Corvette.

 ATS-V Sedan and ATS-V Coupe

 The Cadillac ATS-V sedan and coupe fill the gap left by the second-generation CTS-V. Cadillac made the first and second generation CTS smaller than BMW's 5-Series and larger than the 3-Series.
 However, with the third-generation CTS growing larger to match the size of the 5-Series, Cadillac armed the ATS-V with the LF4 twin-turbo V6 engine, producing 464 hp and 445 lbft.
 The ATS-V is the first-ever V series Cadillac to be powered by a V6 rather than a V8.